Aliases for LAMA3 Gene

 GeneCards Summary for LAMA3 Gene

 LAMA3 (Laminin Subunit Alpha 3) is a Protein Coding gene.
 Diseases associated with LAMA3 include Laryngoonychocutaneous Syndrome and Epidermolysis Bullosa, Junctional, Herlitz Type.
-Among its related pathways are MET promotes cell motility and Integrin Pathway.
-Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and signal transducer activity.
+Among its related pathways are Integrin Pathway and Blood-Brain Barrier and Immune Cell Transmigration: Pathways Overview.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and obsolete signal transducer activity.
 An important paralog of this gene is LAMA5.

 UniProtKB/Swiss-Prot Summary for LAMA3 Gene